Devb0mb, The Reader

 It's a warm, sunny day when during school, news breaks out that a nuclear bomb has been dropped on a city miles away from from you.
 You and the rest of your classmates are ordered to stay put and wait until further notice.
 The staff try their best, but nobody has been told what to do in the event of nuclear war in decades!

-The Mystery of the Mountain follows the adventure the protagonist takes to discover why strange things are beginning to happen in the Pine Mountain range, and why it feels familiar to them.
-What was once a strange interest soon becomes a demanding obsession that cannot be ignored.
+The Mystery of the Way follows the protagonist in their mission to discover why strange things are beginning to happen in the Pine Mountain range of their home town.
+What was once an obscure interest eventually becomes a demand for answers, as something feels...
+Oddly familiar.

 Recent Posts